-Grammar Vs. Punctuation: What’s the Difference?
+Grammar and Punctuation: What’s the Difference?

 Read a lot

 Want to learn grammar and punctuation?
 Read.
-Read a lot.
+A lot.

 Read published books that have been well-edited.
-Read articles from reputable news outlets; their articles have to pass through eagle-eyed editorial teams to ensure they’re error-free before publication.
+You can read articles from reputable news outlets; their articles have to pass through eagle-eyed editorial teams to ensure they’re error-free before publication.
 Read newspapers and magazines.

 Reading won’t teach you specific rules of grammar or punctuation.
 But it will expose you to a wide variety of tricky grammatical situations, and it will help you learn the cadence and rhythm of well-punctuated, grammatically-correct writing.